mil167/FFBEWiki/README.md

 10/12/2018 - Story Event: Piercing Light - CG Citra banner data has been uploaded into the database.

-10/16/2018 - App has been updated to support filtering of weapons.
+10/16/2018 - Live app has been updated to support filtering of weapons.

 10/19/2018 - King Mog Farming Event: An Eerie Invitation - Halloween banner data has been uploaded into the database.

+10/21/2018 - Live app has been updated to support filtering of armors.